About the PVG scheme

 Organisations need to start PVG applications for individuals.
 They cannot apply without an organisation.

-There's a different process for people who are self-employed and work for an individual.
+There's a different process if you're self-employed or work for an individual.

 Sharing the disclosure